hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## How do I test the connectivity?

-If you notice that there is a problem with a node joining a cluster, you may want to perform a connectivity test between the node to be joined and a node from the cluster.
+If you notice that there is a problem with a member joining a cluster, you may want to perform a connectivity test between the member to be joined and a member from the cluster.
 You can use the `iperf` tool for this purpose.
-For example, you can execute the below command on one node (i.e. listening on port 5701).
+For example, you can execute the below command on one member (i.e. listening on port 5701).

 `iperf -s -p 5701`

-And you can execute the below command on the other node.
+And you can execute the below command on the other member.

 `iperf -c` *`<IP address>`* `-d -p 5701`